X7md/x7md/README.md

 I love coding 💖, and I coding alomst evenyday 🧑🏽‍💻,
 I can make Modern Website from FrontEnd to Backend and dealing with Databases, API, Command Line & Shell Scripting, and so on...

-I'm currently studying Engineering at UQU 📃✏️.
+currently I studying Engineering at UQU 📃✏️.

 ## Stuff I familiar with: